 Once newcomer(s) have started receiving their child care fee subsidy, there are some important things to know.
-To maintain subsidy newcomer(s) must:
+To maintain their subsidy, newcomer(s) must:

-• Pay the fees to the child care program directly and on time.

-- Newcomer(s) must pay the fee for the days their child is absent from the program including vacation, illness, and all statutory holidays if they are absent more than 35 days per year, per child. - If newcomer(s) have questions about their fee or if they think the bill is not correct, contact a caseworker immediately. - If there is a change in newcomer(s)' fee, they must pay the new fee. - If it is determined that newcomer(s) received a childcare subsidy that they were not entitled to, they must repay the funds paid on their behalf.
+- Pay the fees to the child care program directly and on time. - Newcomer(s) must pay the fee for the days their child is absent from the program including vacation, illness, and all statutory holidays if they are absent more than 35 days per year, per child. - If newcomer(s) have questions about their fee, or if they think the bill is not correct, contact a caseworker immediately. - If there is a change in newcomer(s)' fee, they must pay the new fee? - If it is determined that newcomer(s) received a childcare subsidy that they were not entitled to, they must repay the funds paid on their behalf.

-Make sure to report any changes in newcomer(s)' status including:
+Please make sure to report any changes in newcomer(s)' status including:

-- Employment or school.
+- Employment or school

-- Maternity or paternity leave.
+- Maternity or paternity leave

-- Marital status.
+- Marital status

-- Address.
+- Address

-- Phone number.
+- Phone number

-Important: newcomer(s) must call a caseworker to report a change to newcomer(s)' income only if they receive:
+Please Note: Newcomer(s) must call a caseworker to report a change to newcomer(s)' income only if they receive: